This story first appeared in the 2015 collection of short fiction, After The Crash and other stories

 He felt a shiver run around his head and down his back as he thought about where he had just accidentally arrived.
 He was convinced that nobody except Quin, aged nine and three-quarters, had ever been here before.
 He felt a cool wind blow through the trees, a river wind from far upriver, from another place entirely, and he shivered again.

-But Quin was by now he was far too curious not to look just a little bit further around the door.
+But Quin was by now far too curious not to look just a little bit further around the door.
 Brushing away the tangled briars with his hands, he crept across the threshold.
-He raised his head and squinted hard into the night, watching and listening for something, something or anything that might be here, in this unknown country on the other side of the door.
+He raised his head and squinted hard into the night, watching and listening for something that might be here, in this unknown country on the other side of the door.

 A gust of wind blew up and shook the trees.